python-attrs/attrs/.github/CONTRIBUTING.rst

     $ git checkout git@github.com:python-attrs/attrs.git

-Change into the newly created directory and **after activating your virtual environment** install an editable version of ``attrs`` and its test requirements:
+Change into the newly created directory and **after activating your virtual environment** install an editable version of ``attrs`` along with its test requirements:

 .. code-block:: bash